 Yes.
-The draft NP does not, on its own, set the framework for future development consent of project.
+The draft Neighbourhood Plan does not, on its own, set the framework for future development consent of projects.
 By virtue of its inclusion as part of the Development Plan, upon the making of the Neighbourhood Plan, the Neighbourhood Plan contributes to the framework for future development consent of projects.
 Thus, the Neighbourhood Plan does contribute to the setting of the framework.
-The draft NP is consistent with the Local Plan which has been subject to Sustainability Appraisal and Habitats Regulations Assessment.
+The draft Neighbourhood Plan is prepared in the context of the Suffolk Coastal Local Plan which has been subject to Sustainability Appraisal (incorporating the requirement for SEA) and Habitats Regulations Assessment.